Georgia Law sweeps state advocacy tournament; finishes strong in nationals

 The team placed first in a regional round of the contest allowing them to advance to nationals, which took place in California.
 Georgia Law has competed in the top tier of this mock trial tournament three of the last five years with a first place finish in 2006.

 Office of Communications and Public Relations, "Georgia Law sweeps state advocacy tournament; finishes strong in nationals" (2009).
 Press Releases.
-Paper 431.
+431.